-OSPF can do summarization but it’s impossible to summarize within an area.
+OSPF can do summarization, but it’s impossible to summarize within an area.
 This means we have to configure summarization on an ABR or ASBR.
-OSPF can only summarize our LSA type 3 and 5.
+OSPF can only summarize our LSA types 3 and 5.

-If you want summarization for OSPF you will have to configure it yourself.
-I will show you how to do this for inter-area prefixes and external prefixes.
+If you want summarization for OSPF, you will have to configure it yourself.
+I will show you how to do this for inter-area and external prefixes.
 Let’s start with an example:

 Look at the topology above.
-If we don’t use summarization (which is the default) there will be a LSA for every specific prefix.
-If we have a link failure in area 1 then R1 (our ABR) will flood a new type 3 summary LSA and this change has to be propagated throughout all our OSPF areas.
-Since the LSDB will change our OSPF routers they will have to re-run the SPF algorithm which takes time and CPU power.
+If we don’t use summarization (which is the default), there will be an LSA for every specific prefix.
+If we have a link failure in area 1, then R1 (our ABR) will flood a new type 3 summary LSA, and this change has to be propagated throughout all our OSPF areas.
+Since the LSDB will change our OSPF routers, they will have to re-run the SPF algorithm, which takes time and CPU power.